 When you have diabetes, you’re at an increased risk for peripheral artery disease (PAD), a condition where blood vessels become narrow.
 The blood vessels most often affected are those in the legs, feet, and toes.
 Because the arteries are narrow, blood has a harder time circulating throughout your body, resulting in reduced blood flow to your legs and feet.

 PAD makes it harder for wounds to heal.
 This means if you bump or bruise your foot or a toe, a minor sore can take much longer than normal to fully heal, leaving you vulnerable to infection.
-Slow wound healing coupled with reduced circulation can raise the risk of tissue death.
+Slow wound healing, coupled with reduced circulation, can raise the risk of tissue death.
 In severe cases, amputation is necessary.

 Tell Dr. Manson during your appointment if you experience these symptoms of PAD: